 Step 6: Can the pickles

-Let the jars cool, test the seals, label and date the jars, and store the dill pickles in a cool, dark location for up to a year.
+Let the jars cool, test the seals, label and date the jars, and store the dill pickles in a cool, dark location.
 Let the pickles stand for about 4 weeks before opening for the flavors to develop.

 - 4 cups apple cider vinegar 5% acidity